What is Taxonomy: Definition, Examples, Levels, & Classification

 Binomial Nomenclature

 Binomial nomenclature is the method of giving names to species and consists of two words in Latin.
-The first one is the genus name, and it starts with a capital letter, while the second part is the species locator, starting with a small letter.
+The first one is the genus name, and it starts with a capital letter, while the second part is the species name, starting with a small letter.
 In the species Homo sapiens, the Homo represents the genus part and the sapiens represents the species.

 Criteria for Classification